ibm-cloud-docs/key-protect/retrieve-instance-id.md

 {: #view-instance-ID}

 You can view the instance ID that is associated with your
-{{site.data.keyword.keymanagementserviceshort}} service instance by navigating to your {{site.data.keyword.cloud_notm}} resource list.
+{{site.data.keyword.keymanagementserviceshort}} instance by navigating to your {{site.data.keyword.cloud_notm}} resource list.

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 2. Go to **Menu** &gt; **Resource List**, and then click **Services** to browse a list of your cloud services.
 3. Click the table row that describes your
-{{site.data.keyword.keymanagementserviceshort}} service instance.
+{{site.data.keyword.keymanagementserviceshort}} instance.
 4. From the service details view, copy the **GUID** value.

     This **GUID** value represents the instance ID that uniquely identifies your
-    {{site.data.keyword.keymanagementserviceshort}} service instance.
+    {{site.data.keyword.keymanagementserviceshort}} instance.

 ## Retrieving an instance ID with the CLI
 {: #retrieve-instance-ID-cli}

-You can also retrieve the instance ID for your service instance by using the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started){: external}.
+You can also retrieve the instance ID for your {{site.data.keyword.keymanagementserviceshort}} instance by using the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started){: external}.

 1. Log in to {{site.data.keyword.cloud_notm}} with the